Lcressot/gym-round_bot/README.md

 # Use

-Here is a simple code for using the environment :
+Here is a simple code for using the environment (cf test_env.py ):
 ```Python
 import gym
 import gym_round_bot